Concordium/concordium-client/README.md

    - A mapping from *module names* to *module references*.

 The names may be used in place of the address/reference they are referring to.
-The tool will then look up and use the address or rerefence with that name.
+The tool will then look up and use the address or reference with that name.
 Note that the name maps are only consulted once and only if the provided address/reference is invalid.
 So the maps cannot be used to map `address->address`, `reference->reference`,